b-jan/blog/NextJs.md

 We first need a server, add Express to our dependencies with `yarn add express`.

-Webpack only loads the source folder, we can thus create a new folder named `server/` next to it.
+Webpack only loads the src/ folder, we can thus create a new folder named server/ next to it.
 Inside, create a `index.js` file where we use express and a server renderer.

 ```